coyote-tango/nba_stats_bot/README.md

 nba_statsbot is under constant improvement and in the future, it will bring more sophisticated stats (past season, historic players, career overalls, advanced, clutch, NASTY etc.).

-Feel free to try it yourself, for any questions please send a private message to /u/mambamental.
+Feel free to try it yourself, for any questions please send a private message to /u/mambamental. (you can send a privame message to /u/nba_statsbot, but expect some delay in the response)